-Want the best Canadian date squares recipe?
+Want the best old fashioned Canadian date squares recipe?
 Get ready to be over the moon!
 You've just found it, and it may well be the only one you will ever need!

 Grandma and Mom often made their homemade date squares for special occasions, and now you can make the same delicious, rich-tasting, crumbly treats.
-I believe you'll find their taste unsurpassed!
+I believe you will find their taste unsurpassed!